-- failing to remedy defects in its design (namely, the aluminium composite panels (ACPs) Specification and design drawings providing for the extensive use of ACPs on the eastern and western facades of the building, including the balconies) that caused the design to be non-compliant with the BCA and not fit for purpose; and
+- Failing to remedy defects in its design (namely, the aluminium composite panels (ACPs) Specification and design drawings providing for the extensive use of ACPs on the eastern and western facades of the building, including the balconies) that caused the design to be non-compliant with the BCA and not fit for purpose.

-- failing to conduct a full engineering assessment of the building in accordance with the requisite assessment level dictated within the International Fire Engineering Guidelines and failing to include the results of that assessment in the Fifth FER; and
+- Failing to conduct a full engineering assessment of the building in accordance with the requisite assessment level dictated within the International Fire Engineering Guidelines and failing to include the results of that assessment in the Fifth FER.

 The matter was decided by VCAT pursuant to its exclusive jurisdiction to hear domestic building disputes in Victoria and was the first judgment to apportion responsibility amongst construction professionals involved in the design and construction of buildings with ACPs on the façade.